el3um4s/strani-anelli-blog/_posts/2021/2021-03-10-genetic-algorithms-hello-world-english/2021-03-10-genetic-algorithms-hello-world-english.md

 The constructor of the class generates random chromosome for each individual of the first generation.

-We need a sorting function to make it easier to select the chromosomes closest to the correct solution,
+We need a sorting function to make it easier to select the chromosomes closest to the correct solution:

 ```js
 sort() {